-Liverpool and the City Region have a diverse population, where 60 languages are thought to be spoken by its residents who have an ethnic background from over 100 countries.
+We advocate for those who share the values of the Commonwealth Charter by creating opportunities for development and collaboration toward building a sustainable future.
+Liverpool and the City Region have a diverse population, where 60 languages are thought to be spoken by its residents who have ethnic backgrounds from over 100 countries.

 The Liverpool Commonwealth Association is a non-profit organisation that represents the interests of businesses (public, private and charities), individuals, and groups from a Commonwealth background within the Liverpool City Region, by acting as a connectivity platform to boost the region’s economy.

 The main aim of the Liverpool Commonwealth Association is to promote a sense of belonging amongst the region’s Commonwealth communities thus empowering its people to contribute effectively to the region’s economic and social agenda.

 This will also enable stronger links between the region’s Commonwealth communities and the Commonwealth of Nations, leading to a particular focus on increasing two-way trade, cultural and educational links, and any other links designed to enhance the role of the Commonwealth in the strategic plan of the city of Liverpool and the entire Liverpool City Region.

 The Association also has the wider aim of having Liverpool declared the UK’s first official Commonwealth City and thus promoting the City Region as a Commonwealth Region.